Nima-Fr/TryHackMe/Simple_CTF/README.md

 /simple               (Status: 301)
 ~~~

 By navigating to this directory, we face the defaul page for CMS Made Simple.
-If you scroll down the page, we can see the version.
+If you scroll down the page, we can see the version:

 <p align="center"><img src="./files/CMS.png"></p>